 "And how, pray tell, did you know that little tidbit of knowledge, love?"
 Harry teased, as his girlfriend's cheeks began to redden.

 "Ah well...
 Romances these days are usually very well researched!
 Harry Potter stop teasing me or we'll never get married!"

 He couldn't help but grin at that, as he leaned in closer to taste the temptation that was her soft pink lips.
 He came up about five or so minutes later.
 They really couldn't afford an all out snog session.

 Hermione breathed deeply, as she collected her scattered thoughts.
 "So rail it is then."

 "Yes.
 We Knight bus to Carlisle, and then take the rail.
 It says here that the intercity trains link so we can get off at Gretna and dash off to be wed over the anvil."
 He smiled.
 It was really going to happen.
 Before breakfast they would be off, skipping through the passage to Hogsmeade and the outskirts of town to summon the bus.
 By the time the Ministry would have received news of their magical departure, they would already be on the train.
 Or perhaps they'd be, hopefully, married.
 The plan was flawless, as Hermione Granger had worked it out herself.

 To a point.

-Mr. and Mrs. Potter were happily ensconced in the honeymoon suit, about to 'give birth to the beasts with two backs' when they arrived.
-It was quite the embarrassing sight to behold, as several Aurors apparated into the room, where Mr. Potter was ravishing his new bride.
-Though who was more embarrassed, the Potters to be caught en flagrant délit, or the officials, who had to suffer some of the younger members gaping and drooling and comment on the sizes, it was difficult to say.
+Mr. and Mrs. Potter were happily ensconced in the honeymoon suit, about to 'give birth to the beasts with two backs' when the Ministry arrived.
+It was quite the embarrassing sight to behold.
+Several Aurors apparated into the room, where Mr. Potter was ravishing his new bride.
+Who was more embarrassed, the Potters, to be caught en flagrant délit, or the officials, who had to suffer some of the junior members gaping, and drooling, and commenting on the sizes; it was difficult to say.